 Portable Battery Generator

 If you know your going on a trip with a few people or simply want to have your devices charged at all times and maybe even power your laptop for a few additional hours then a lithium battery generator is your best option.
-This may sound a little crazy but I have been on a camping trip where one of these was used to power a television and laptop to watch the football.
+This may sound a little crazy but I have been on a camping trip where one of these was used to power a television and laptop to watch football.

 These larger battery generators are significantly heavier (around 6 to 10 lbs depending on the type and model) than a standard portable power bank but they do offer full flexibility with AC wall outlets, 12V ports, and an array of USB connections.

 I would strongly suggest that a battery generator only be used when you are on a camping trip with minimal hiking or when you have a central camping location.
 You really don’t want to carry one of these around all day.
 I have been on trips where others have brought one along and I totally understand why they are so incredibly popular.

-If you are going on a 2 to 4-day camping trip then these generators will more than likely last the whole trip without any issues.
+If you are going on a 2 to 4-day camping trip, these generators will likely last the whole trip without any issues.
 If you do run into a time when you run low on power then you can usually charge the generator using a portable solar panel during the day, it can take 6 to 10 hours for a full charge.
 In reality that is no time at all when you are camping in the wilderness.

 I actually have my eyes on the Jackery portable power station explorer which can charge your mobile devices, laptops, drones, and camera as well as power a television.
 I have heard many people who suffer from sleep apnea have even used this model for powering their CPAP during a camping trip.
 Now that is impressive!